dyloxim/confluence-rest-api-wrapper/readme.md

 Note: I had some trouble getting Pry (ruby REPL environment) to use the correct ruby version, but using rvm sorted this out for me.

 ## Usage
-First, clone this repo, run `bundle install` to get the dependencies, then make a new file in the root directory called `profiles.yml`.
+First, clone this repo, run `$ bundle install` to get the dependencies, then make a new file in the root directory called `profiles.yml`.

 Define the profile/profiles you will use to interact with the confluence REST API here.